mandraga/upernes/README.md

 indirect jump adress and display the adress on a "crash" screen.
 You must add this address to romfilename.txt and call a new convertion until all the indirect jumps are known.

-my blog: http://www.blog.vreemdelabs.com/
+Tools used, & authors:
+SPC700 APU emulator (c)2001-2003 Joey Parsell (Memblers http://www.parodius.com/~memblers/) w/ assistance from Kevin Horton, and others wla-65816 assembler by Ville Helin
+NESASM3
+the FCEUX comunity
+NES Screen Tool by Shiru
+Super Sleuth by Kris Bleakley (was the best emulator with debugger at the start of the project) "bsnes-plus" based on Byuu's bsnes with improved debugging added by devinacker, undisbeliever and others.

-Copyright 2015 Patrick Xavier Areny, upernes is released under the GPL licence.
+upernes,(c)2015 Patrick Xavier Areny, upernes is released under the GPL licence. my blog: http://www.blog.vreemdelabs.com/